-What: Big Diablo Loop (BDL), a long trail hike through 58 parks.
+What: Big Diablo Loop (BDL), a long loop hike through a least 55 parks.

 Where: Diablo Range, east of San Francisco Bay.